-My consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in internal control that might be significant deficiencies or material weaknesses.
-I did not identify any deficiencies in internal control over financial reporting that I consider to be material weaknesses, as defined above.
+My consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be deficiencies, significant deficiencies or material weaknesses.
+I did not identify any deficiencies in internal control over financial reporting that I consider to be material weaknesses, as defined above,

-TENSAS PARISH SHERIFF

-St. Joseph, Louisiana

-Independent Auditor's Report on Compliance

-And Internal Control Over Financial Reporting, etc.
+TENSAS PARISH SHERIFF St. Joseph, Louisiana Independent Auditor's Report on Compliance And Internal Control Over Financial Reporting, etc. June 30, 2012

-June 30, 2011